holos-run/holos/doc/md/api/core.md

 const ComponentAnnotationsTag = "holos_component_annotations"
 ```

-<a name="ComponentLabelsTag"></a>ComponentLabelsTag represents the tag holos uses to inject the json representation of [Component](<#Component>) metadata labels from the holos render platform command to the holos render component command.
+<a name="ComponentLabelsTag"></a>ComponentLabelsTag represents the cue tag holos uses to inject the json representation of [Component](<#Component>) metadata labels from the holos render platform command to the holos render component command.

 ```go
 const ComponentLabelsTag string = "holos_component_labels"
 ```

-<a name="ComponentNameTag"></a>ComponentNameTag represents the tag holos uses to inject a [Component](<#Component>) name from the holos render platform command to the holos render component command.
+<a name="ComponentNameTag"></a>ComponentNameTag represents the cue tag holos uses to inject a [Component](<#Component>) name from the holos render platform command to the holos render component command.

 ```go
 const ComponentNameTag string = "holos_component_name"
 ```

-<a name="ComponentPathTag"></a>ComponentPathTag represents the tag holos uses to inject a [Component](<#Component>) path relative to the cue module root from the holos render platform command to the holos render component command.
+<a name="ComponentPathTag"></a>ComponentPathTag represents the cue tag holos uses to inject a [Component](<#Component>) path relative to the cue module root from the holos render platform command to the holos render component command.

 ```go
 const ComponentPathTag string = "holos_component_path"